Price-to-Sales (P/S) Ratio Calculator

 Price-to-Sales (P/S) Ratio

 The Price-to-Sales ratio compares a company’s market capitalization to its annual revenue.
-It is one of the few valuation metrics that works even when a company has no earnings — making it especially useful for growth companies and startups.
+It is one of the few valuation metrics that still works when a company has no earnings, which makes it the default tool for growth companies and startups.

 Two equivalent formulas: